 Path vs Plane and Surface

-I described above how each face and polygon is also a path.
-However, they are all different from planes and surfaces in the sense that a path only describes a loop of edges, while planes and surfaces can contain any type of drawings and do not have to be closed.
+In the above section, I described how each face and polygon is also a path.
+However, they differ from planes and surfaces in that a path only describes a loop of edges.
+Planes and surfaces, on the other hand, can contain any type of drawing and do not have to be closed.

 Plane vs surface

-The main difference is that a plane is always 2D and a surface can be 3D.
-However, they are also different in the sense that A plane is not limited to the type of drawings on it, you can simply scribble and you can have many open or closed paths on a single plane, while a surface needs to be connected.
-Think about the surface of a sofa, the cushion of a sofa is clearly not planer, yet we call non-connecting parts as different surfaces.
+A plane is always 2D whereas a surface can also be 3D.
+Also, a plane is not limited to the type of drawings on it.
+A single plane can simply have scribbles or open and closed paths, while a surface must be connected.
+Try and visualize the surface of a sofa.
+The cushion of the sofa is not planar, yet the non-connecting parts are called different surfaces.

-With the 3D Sketch in SelfCAD you can freely draw on as many planes as needed and you can draw connections between planes or between other drawings (Drawing in thin air) as well as directly drawing on other 2d and 3D geometries.
+In SelfCAD, 3D Sketch allows you to draw in as many planes as required, and also allows you to draw connections between planes and even between other drawings.
+This allows the user to draw directly on other 2D and 3D geometries.

 Polygon Modeling applications